 “Like you’ll get it,” Al snorted, and Lily threw a pea at him.
-Before an all-out food fight could start, Nana waved her wand and everyone’s plates filled up.
-I looked at mine in dread.
-Meat, potatoes, dressing, pumpkin.
+Before an all-out food fight could start, Nanna waved her wand and everyone’s plates filled up.
+I looked at mine, dread making my stomach hurt.
+Or was that hunger?

 “Here, Daddy,” I said, spearing some meat from his plate and holding it to his mouth.
-He looked at me gratefully, no doubt wanting to shove it all in his face like he normally did - which gave me another idea.
-Still holding his knife and fork, I cut up all the food on my plate to make it messy and confusing, and scooped up some of my potatoes.
-Waiting until Dad finished chewing and swallowing, I offered him the potato.
+He looked at me gratefully, no doubt wanting to shove it all in his face like he normally did.
+Still holding his knife and fork, I cut up all the food on my plate to make it messy and confusing, and scooped up some of my peas.
+Waiting until Dad finished chewing and swallowing, I offered him my peas.
 His eyes lit up, and he couldn’t eat it fast enough.

-Finally, finally everyone had finished scraping every last morsel of food from the plates, the pigs.
-We were all released to mingle and get pissed.
-I drifted away from the table, no particular destination in mind.
+Finally, finally everyone finished scraping every last morsel of food from the plates.
+After cleaning up, I drifted away from the table, no particular destination in mind.
 My stomach cramped painfully, but my head spun happily.

 “Rose, can you grab me some tissues from the bathroom?”
 Mum said, looking shifty as we went to sit down on a lounge.
 I raised an eyebrow.